Health and Happiness Tips: Beliefs, Placebos, Health and Happiness

 We can have beliefs where we can think certain things about ourselves to be true, that just aren’t true.
 Sometimes it could be really valuable, for example, you might think, ‘I’m really good at meeting people at parties’, ‘Everything I do works out well’.

-But sometimes we can have beliefs like ‘I’m always the kind of person that gets left out or gets lots of viruses or bad things happen to’ and those kind of beliefs are not so useful.
+But sometimes we can have beliefs like ‘I’m always the kind of person that gets left out’ or ‘I get lots of viruses’ or ‘bad things happen to me’ and those kinds of beliefs are not so useful.

 Is this belief useful for me?